faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **1978**&nbsp; LeGrand Richards denied the existence of the seerstone

-    Elder Richards denies the existence of the seerstone {{ link(text="in an interview", path="/legrand-richards-denied-existence-of-seerstone/") }}.
+    Elder Richards denies the existence of the seerstone [in an interview](/legrand-richards-denied-existence-of-seerstone/).

 * **1981**&nbsp; Bruce R. McConkie misleads about teaching of the Adam God theory

-    Elder McConkie appears to have {{ link(text="misled on the teaching of the Adam God theory", path="/bruce-r-mcconkie-misled-on-adam-god/") }}.
+    Elder McConkie appears to have [misled on the teaching of the Adam God theory](/bruce-r-mcconkie-misled-on-adam-god/).
 Also, consider Boyd Kirkland's allegations in that same link demonstrating general suppression by LDS leadership of the idea that Adam-God was taught by Brigham Young.

 * **1984**&nbsp; Speaking bans to limit the influence of "Mormon Enigma"